JamusLau/CI-CD-Project/docs/jenkins_cicd.md

     ```

     2. To connect to docker container running the agent: find the `IPAddress` under `Networks > Jenkins > IPAdress`, after running the command `docker inspect <container_id> | grep IPAddress`, then enter the IPAddress it in the `Docker Cloud Details` > `Docker Host URI` of the cloud you just created, in the format: `tcp://<ip>:2375`.
-         - Note: To run agent with Jenkins, use the locak IP of `127.0.0.1`.
+         - Note: To run agent with Jenkins, use the local IP of `127.0.0.1`.
     3. Check `Enabled` and Save.
     4. Go to the the cloud you just created, click `Configure` > `Docker Agent Templates`, `Create`.
         - `Labels` - Used to tell Jenkins which agents to use for the build